lmendiboure/5G-Course/SDN/ReadME.md

 In our example, Mininet will be deployed within a docker container.

-To do so, you can use the following docker image: https://hub.docker.com/r/iwaseyusuke/mininet/
+To do so, you can use the following docker image: https://hub.docker.com/r/iwaseyusuke/mininet/ (**to be able to use xterm -terminal for hosts within virtual network- you will have to use the command line proposed by the creator of this repo, including *--privileged -e DISPLAY \ -v /tmp/.X11-unix:/tmp/.X11-unix \ -v /lib/modules:/lib/modules*)

 You will have to pull it and run it in a custom network (**as during the first lab you will have to create a bridge network**).